 A close partnership with the open-source community

-Indeed, since the launch of OpenSTLinux, ST has adopted the philosophy that upstreaming is in everyone’s best interest.
+Indeed, since the launch of OpenSTLinux, ST has adopted the philosophy that upstreaming is in everyone’s best interest, and we continue to make it a priority by setting upstreaming objectives for our teams.
 There are security benefits and long-term support opportunities for companies looking to maintain systems over decades.
 It can also help developers standardize APIs to promote interoperability.
-Hence, OpenSTLinux is more than an OS for ST MPUs; it is a desire to lower the barrier to entry to embedded systems by facilitating secure and long-term developments.
-Put simply, we want to leverage the expansive capabilities of Linux while ensuring compatibility and support for our hardware so developers can release their products to market faster.
+Hence, OpenSTLinux is more than an OS for ST MPUs; it is a desire to lower the barrier to entry to embedded systems by facilitating secure and long-term development.
+Put simply, we aim to leverage the extensive capabilities of Linux while ensuring compatibility and support for our hardware, enabling developers to release their products to market more quickly.

 What makes a great ecosystem?